 Started in the academic year 2009/2010, in association with the Faculty of Fine Arts from Lisbon University.
-The minimum number of credits for the degree is 120 (2 years).
-Course only start with 10 or more confirmed entries as definite by the Executive Council of the FCT NOVA.

 Both ceramic and glass share several essential raw materials and also the similarity of some manufacture processes and mechanical properties of the final products.
 This affinity and the advantage of working in common territories led to the creation of the VICARTE - Glass and Ceramic for the Arts (www.vicarte.org), a transdisciplinary research unit, exploring the intersection between Art and Science and allowing the promotion and sharing of knowledge and methodologies between these two fields.

 The Master's Degree in Glass and Ceramic Art and Science (MACVC), is a modification of the previous Master's Degree in Glass Art and Science (MACV).

 The Master in Glass and Ceramic Art and Science creates an innovative program and the possibility of effective transdisciplinarity between fields related to art and science.
 This course aims to introduce glass and ceramics as materials to be explored for use in art.
 In the depth of this parallel and cross treatment, in its reflection and practice, the conditions for the emergence of new results are created.
 It is hoped that along this route, students will explore these relationships in the scope of authorial signalling, improve critical skills and benefit from training and streamlining communication skills and dissemination of results as an integral part of the projects being worked on.

 It is the objective of this master to give artists and designers the fundamental tools to develop an artistic activity or to be integrated into the design industry of the ceramic and glass, contributing to the increase of creativity in these areas.